Your Email Client

 Setting Personal Email Rules

 Many things have been said about efficient email handling.
-Nowadays, there is even a thing called “email etiquette,” guiding senders in terms of scheduling and proper replies.
-Similar to netiquette expected in chat rooms, email etiquette aims at respecting recipients’ free time.
+Nowadays, there is even a thing called “email etiquette,” guiding senders regarding scheduling and proper replies.
+Like the netiquette expected in chat rooms, email etiquette aims oto respect recipients’ free time.

 However, no such thing applies to sales promotions and newsletters, at least not to a significant extent.
-The first thing to do in order to not be distracted by incoming emails, therefore, is turning off email notifications.
+Therefore, the first thing to avoid being distracted by incoming emails is to turn off email notifications.

-The first rebuke after such a statement is, without exception, “what about urgent emails?”.
-The answer is simpler than it may appear at first.
+The first rebuke after such a statement is, without exception, “What about urgent emails?”.
+The answer is more straightforward than it may appear at first.
 For one thing, auto-responses have proven to be one of the most efficient methods when dealing with urgent messages, and for another, there is nothing short of a myriad of apps addressing the issue.

 Most email clients and webmail services offer various scheduling options, which can help greatly in this matter.

-Remember that social media and various other services use email notifications, which means every day is a hectic day for the lovers of email notifications.
+Remember that social media and various other services use email notifications, which means every day is hectic for those who love email notifications.

 Make Use of Folders,

 Next, you should choose when to check new messages.
 The best practice is to do the task twice a day — once before going to work and again sometime after your working hours.
 Also recommended is to limit the time spent on handling emails with the help of a Gmail tracker.
 Up to two hours should be more than sufficient.
-Don’t cheat on those rules, or else you’ll soon find yourself getting back to your old habits.
-When checking email, address all new messages and clean the inbox after that.
-In that way, the next time you check your inbox, you will see only new messages, and there will be no pending tasks.
+Don’t cheat on those rules, or you’ll soon get back to your old habits.
+When checking email, address all new messages and clean the inbox afterward.
+In that way, the next time you check your inbox, you will see only new messages and no pending tasks.

 Make Use of Folders, Labels and Templates

-All email clients and webmail services feature standard folders and allow the user to make customized ones.
+All email clients and webmail services feature standard folders, allowing users to make customized ones.
 Use this to your advantage.
-In addition, labels can be extremely helpful and increase the visibility of emails.
+In addition, labels can be beneficial and increase the visibility of emails.

-When that has been settled, it remains to optimize the time spent responding to new messages.
+When that has been settled, optimizing the time spent responding to new messages remains.
 The first thing that comes to mind is templates.
 If you tend to get many messages of one type (e.g., inquiries), templates are just the thing you need.
 Free templates are to be found literally everywhere, so a simple search should do the trick.

 Whitelist and Blacklists